-The substantial voting rights disclosed above include the total holdings of shares within certain trusts where there are other beneficiaries.

-The Company has not been notified any change in substantial holdings from 1 October 2021 up to the date of this report.
+- 2. The substantial voting rights disclosed above include the total holdings of shares within certain trusts where there are other beneficiaries. - 3.
+Between 1 October 2022 and the date of this report, the Company has been notified of changes in substantial holdings. - 4.
+Mr HS Barlow purchased shares from another family member.